Tokyo-Kyoto-Osaka 10-Day Itinerary

 Evening:

-• Visit Shinjuku and try a bar or yakitori place or restaurant or two.
+• Visit Shinjuku and try a bar or yakitori spot or two.
 The drink of choice in Japan is a Highball (whiskey soda).
 Popular areas include Omoide Yokocho, Golden Gai, and Kabukicho.
 I don’t exactly recommend dining in these areas, but it is an experience that some people enjoy.
-Just note you will be paying a premium here and some places will also charge a cover.
+Just note you will be paying a premium here and most places will have a cover charge.

 • Please note that trains stop running around midnight.
 If you are not staying in the area, plan to head back before midnight or plan to stay out until trains start running again around 5am.